Kate Middleton, Meghan Markle Might Outshine Pippa Middleton On Her Wedding Day

 Harry and Meghan want to use the wedding to make a really public declaration of their love, but Kate doesn’t want Meghan overshadowing her sister at her own wedding.

-The report also stated that Prince Harry might propose to the “Suits” actress before the wedding, and this would mean Meghan Markle’s star power outshining everyone else’s.
+The report also stated that Prince Harry might propose to the Suits actress before the wedding, and this would mean Meghan Markle’s star power outshining everyone else’s.

 Harry may even announce an engagement to Meghan before the wedding,” adding, “Then, when he brings her, there will be even more attention on [Markle].
 Kate is furious!”